syncfusion-content/javascript-docs/js/api/ejRTE.md

-Given string value is displayed in the editable area.
+The given string value is displayed in the editable area.

 Default Value: